-You need an affordable labor-interns need work experience.
+You need affordable interns to cut your costs.
 If you open your gates to them, both parties can benefit from this situation.
 The only problem with interns is that they need time to adjust to business software and office environment.
-If they do a simple footwork, they relieve a significant burden off the shoulders of your more valuable employees.
+If they do simple footwork, they relieve a significant burden off the shoulders of your more valuable employees.

 Don’t Travel Unless You Have To

 That’s what Skype was made for.
 If you cut the business travels and unnecessary commuting to the bare minimum, you can save a lot of money.
 That can be used elsewhere.
-Same goes for the simple errands.
+The same goes for simple errands.
 Your business vehicles will be best used when parked outside the office.

 These were eight simple ways to cut the costs of your business.
 Some of them may be less pleasant than others but if everything goes well, these will be temporary solutions.
 It is advised to research the causes that forced you to tighten the belt and do your best to improve productivity in the process.